Wholphin: Capabilities and behaviour

 Wholphin behavior represents both parent species.
 They are intelligent, highly social, and can be trained to do complex tasks; shared traits of false killer whales and bottlenose dolphins alike.
 Captive wholphins have been observed to be playful and show a great deal of curiosity about their surroundings, the same as bottlenose dolphins.
 Despite being recorded in the wild, only a few confirmed sightings of wholphins have been seen in nature.
 Although natural sightings are improbable due to the differences in habitat preference and social structure between the parent species, this is not impossible.

 Exterior and physical description

-Wholphins will also have mixed traits from their parents.
-They are mostly smaller in size compared to the false killer whales but larger than the bottlenose dolphins.
-Their coloring will be mostly a dark grey, with the body proportion and dental features falling between those of the two species.
-For example, wholphins do have more teeth than bottlenose dolphins but fewer than false killer whales on average, showing their hybrid nature.
+Wholphins also have mixed traits from their parents.
+They are mostly smaller in size compared to false killer whales, but larger than bottlenose dolphins.
+Their coloring is mostly a dark grey, with their body proportion and dental features falling between the two species (i.e., wholphins have more teeth than bottlenose dolphins but fewer than false killer whales on average).